kayshcache/t4a1-workbook/README.md

 - Pull requests can initiate discussion between developers or teams to determine changes planned for merging.
 - It's possible to deploy branches to test the code running in production
 - Finally merging to master
+- !!weNeedABooleanHere the bang bang marker tells other developers that this thing ought always be a bool

 ## Q2 What are the most important aspects of quality software?
 The most important aspects and characteristics of quality software are readability and code commenting.
 Reusable code, integrity, reliability, and confidentiality.